Wrecks in 36 - 50m

 The SS Wreathier was an 852 ton armed British merchant ship carrying coal from Barry to Rouen.
 On the 3rd December 1917 she was hit by a torpedo from UB-35 (Karl Stoter) and sank one mile west of Prawle point.
 Three of her crew died in the attack.

-Today she sites in 50m of water with her deck standing proud and can be reached at 42m.
+Today she sits in 50m of water with her deck standing proud at 42m.